Europa League last 32 draw: Arsenal face BATE, Chelsea matched with Malmo as Celtic get Valencia | Goal.com

 The likes of Mauro Icardi and Dries Mertens will be looking to inspire their respective challenges.

-Lazio are also in the mix, but have been handed the toughest draw of the Italian representatives as they prepare to take on La Liga high-fliers Sevilla.
+Lazio are also in the mix, but have been handed the toughest draw of the Italian representatives as they prepare to take on La Liga high-fliers and Europa League experts Sevilla.

 There are plenty of other intriguing contests to catch the eye, with leading sides from Germany, France, Turkey, Russia and Portugal all seeking to force their way into contention for a prestigious prize.